NatanVachon/IRAP_ML/README.md

 # Library explanation
 ## Initialization
   All of this library is based on the TrainingManager class.
 This class stores everything about trainings, tests, predctions ...
+  This class contains:
+  - name: Name of the manager
+  - params: Training parameters
+  - model: Trained model
+  - scaler: sklearn.preprocessing.StandardScaler computed during training
+  - cm: Confusion matrix
+  - remarks: String you can use to store special remarks

   To understand how this works, lets train a mlp.
   First we need to import the TrainingManagment file and create a training manager: